tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2025-10-08 Wed 01:00p CDT**

+**Q:** Another hidden post?!

+**A:** Yup.
+It is, after all, another day :wink:.
+This one is in topic ["Suspension of Franz Király"](https://discuss.python.org/t/suspension-of-franz-kiraly/103776/105), and the auto-geneerated system notification said it was flagged as "off topic" (a refreshing change from the uaual "hateful", etc). khich it surely is, by a literal reading.
+But it's a bit of a challenge finding anythihng directly about the topic title anywhere in the 100+ posts aleready there.
+The actual discussion quickly diverged.
+Human discourse is discursive.
+This post was largely continuing a mediltation on how the Ruby language community seems to manage to remain free of "conduct drama", and was inviting consideration of the underlying dynamics.
+I don't at all regret posting it.
+If it remains hidden, after a few days I'll reproduce it here.

 **2025-10-01 Wed 03:00p CDT**

 **Q:** Have anything to say about the "smoking gun" evidence just revealed?